Phra Nakhon Si Ayutthaya (city): History

 Prior to Ayutthaya's traditional founding date, archaeological and written evidence has revealed that Ayutthaya may have existed as early as the late 13th century as a water-borne port town.
 Further evidence of this can be seen with Wat Phanan Choeng, which was founded in 1324, 27 years before Ayutthaya's official foundation.

 Ayutthaya was officially founded in 1351 by King U Thong, who went there to escape a smallpox outbreak in Lopburi and proclaimed it the capital of his kingdom, often referred to as the Ayutthaya Kingdom or Siam.
-It is named after the ancient Indian city of Ayodhya, synonymous with Rama, the 7th incarnation of the Hindu God Vishnu.
 Ayutthaya became the second Siamese capital after Sukhothai.
 It is estimated that Ayutthaya by the year 1600 had a population of about 300,000, with the population perhaps reaching 1,000,000 around 1700, making it one of the world's largest cities at that time, when it was sometimes known as the "Venice of the East".

 In 1767, the city was destroyed by the Burmese army, resulting in the collapse of the kingdom.
 The ruins of the old city are preserved in the Ayutthaya historical park, which is recognised internationally as a UNESCO World Heritage Site.
 The ruins, characterised by the prang (reliquary towers) and gigantic monasteries, give an idea of the city's past splendour.
 Modern Ayutthaya was refounded a few kilometres to the east.